Open-Urantia/OpenUrantia-data/README.md

   }
   ```

+## MP3 Audio Content

+The repository also includes the Urantia Papers audiobook content in MP3 format, organized by paper.
+The audio files provide an alternative way to experience the teachings and narratives of the Urantia Papers.
+The audio was generated using advanced text-to-speech technology using OpenAI's tts-1-hd model with the "Nora" voice.

+### Audio Structure

+- **Papers**: The audio files for each paper are named from `000.mp3` to `196.mp3`.

 ## Usage

 This data is provided under the MIT license, allowing for free use in both personal and commercial projects.
-The structured JSON format of the Urantia Papers content is ideal for a wide range of applications, from academic research tools to spiritual study apps.
+The structured JSON format and MP3 audio files of the Urantia Papers content is ideal for a wide range of applications, from academic research tools to spiritual study apps.

 ### Leveraging Search Services like Algolia